kaseyhackspace/kaseycodes/source/_posts/Project-Compozen-Build-Log-0.md

     - docker-compose
 ---

-I've always been a `Python` guy and I've been putting off learning `Node.js` for so long, and I didn't even know the fundamentals of `Node.js`.
+I've always been a `Python` guy and I've been putting off learning `Node.js` for so long.
+I didn't even know the fundamentals of `Node.js`.
 Part of the reason was I couldn't get it off my head that `javascript` was primarily used for client side browser scripting.
 But the thing is, `Node.js` enabled `javascript` to run on the server-side.
-But what really reeled me in is the `Node.js` was built using Chrome's V8 Javascript engine, which makes it really, really, fast.
+But what really reeled me in is that `Node.js` was built using Chrome's V8 Javascript engine, which makes it really, really, fast.
 I love fast programs, and if you've known me in college, I was obsessed with making my programs fast and efficient.
 Hence my love for `C`, `C++`, assembly languages, parallel, distributed and GPU computing :)

 My first opensource project in `Node.js` will be `Compozen`!
 What is `Compozen`? `Compozen` will be a CLI tool for generating and managing `docker-compose` YAML files!
 These files are used by `docker-compose` a tool used `Docker` to spin up of micro-services that work together in order to make modern applications using Docker work.